 Why can't I lower my goal below $1,000?

 We are challenging each Team Member to be a Miracle Maker by raising $1,000 this year.
 Additionally, by setting your goal higher, donors will be more likely to donate more and increase your overall fundraising!
 This is only a goal, where as the fundraising minimum required to attend the Dance Marathon is $250.

 Where can I get extra fundraising help?

-Check out our Fundraising Toolbox on our website (buckeyethon.osu.edu), and follow us on Twitter and Instagram to receive updates on fundraising initiatives throughout the year!
+Check out our Fundraising Resources on our website (buckeyethon.osu.edu), and follow us on Twitter and Instagram to receive updates on fundraising initiatives throughout the year!
 After you register, you will also receive emails with tips and updates, so reading those will help as well.